AndrewJBateman/ionic-angular-stock-data/README.md

 ## :cool: Features

-* ng2-charts has 8 types of charts: line, bar, radar, pie, polarArea, doughnut, bubble and scatter.
+* ng2-charts has 10 types of charts: line, bar, doughnut, radar, pie, polarArea, bubble, scatter, dynamic & financial.
 In this app the user can choose between line (default) and bar charts.
 * updated to latest Ionic 5 & Angular 11, no dependency conflicts

 ## :clipboard: Status & To-do list